What is a separation agreement and do we need one?

 If you don’t want to oppose the application, you won't have to do anything.
 The application will be handled by a Court Registrar rather than a Judge, you won’t have to go to court, and your divorce will be final (one month after the order is made).

-If you want to oppose the application for a divorce, you need to file a Notice of Defence and an affidavit, which you can download from the Family Justice website or obtain from your nearest Family Court.
+If you want to oppose the application for a divorce, you need to file a Notice of Defence and an affidavit, which you can download from the Ministry of Justice website or obtain from your nearest Family Court.
 You can oppose the order on the grounds that you haven’t been separated for the necessary two years.

 The application will go to a Court hearing before a Family Court Judge.
 At the hearing, the Judge will make the dissolution order (divorce) final if he or she is satisfied that;